About Search Ads 360 bid strategies

 To set up a bid strategy that meets your specific business needs, you specify one of several types of goals for the bid strategy where the goal defines the type of bid strategy:

-- Ad position: This goal adjusts bids so that your ads appear in a specific position that you target.
+- Ad position: This goal (also referred to as keyword position) adjusts bids so that your ads appear in a specific position that you target.
 It's often used for branding campaigns in which brand exposure is a top priority.

 - Number of clicks: This goal finds the optimal bids for driving the most traffic to your site.
 Note that this bid strategy doesn't take into account the actions that users take once they're on your site.
 Instead, this bid strategy simply focuses on driving traffic.